Wayfear/PLSBI/readme.md

   --clinical_file CLINICAL_FILE
                         The file contains clinical variables, the format is csv
-  --column COLUMN       The column used for prediction --correlation_threshold CORRELATION_THRESHOLD
+  --columns COLUMNS     These columns used as the prediction labels --correlation_threshold CORRELATION_THRESHOLD
                         The threshold used to select correlated edges
 ```